MohamedGalal-2/From-Nand-To-Tetris/README.md

 5. Understanding the RAM and how to work and why the data stored in it are volatile and constructing 16Kb stick of RAM using HDL.
 * The goal of this week is to build a chip called "Memory" that can store and retrieve a 16-bit value from a chosen memory address.
 The Memory chip consists of a 16-bit register for data storage and an array of 16 of these registers, forming a 16x16-bit memory array.

+#### Week 4
+1. Understanding the Assembly language and how it translates the code to the machine language (machine code) which is represented by binary code (0s and 1s), bridging the gap between high-level programming languages and machine code.
+2. Understanding the Hack Assembly Language which is a symbolic language used in the course as a simplified assembly language for the Hack computer architecture, which we are building.
+3. Writing a program that do the multiplication as we have chosen not to put the multiplication and division operations in our ALU and left it to the software to do them.
+4. Writing a program that take an input from the keyboard and outputs a black screen on our monitor whenever any key is pressed and clears the screen if nothing is pressed on our keyboard.
+* The goal of this week was to learn about the syntax and semantics of the Hack assembly language.
+This includes understanding the different types of instructions and their formats, as well as learning how to write assembly code to perform various tasks using the Hack machine's instruction set.
+Additionally, week 4 focuses on introducing various programming constructs like variables, loops, and conditionals in the Hack assembly language.
+By the end of week 4, students should be able to write and understand Hack assembly code at a basic level.

 ### Contribution
 Contributions to this repository are always welcome.
 If you would like to add a new solution or improve an existing one, feel free to submit a pull request.
 Please ensure that the code adheres to the repository's coding standards.